ClaytonWong/cw_chall_node/readme.md

   npm install base-64

+#### dotenv
+To get dotenv type in the following at the command line:

+If you use yarn, type:

+  yarn add dotenv

+If you use npm, type:

+  npm install dotenv

 ## Problems encounted and rough solutions
 A list of problems I encounted with rough solutions in diary format are contained in the file: